aws-ia/cloudformation-newrelic-resource-providers/README.md

 ## Supported regions

-The Datadog-Amazon CloudFormation resources are available on the CloudFormation Public Registry in the following regions:
+The New Relic CloudFormation resources are available on the CloudFormation Public Registry in the following regions:

 | Code            | Name                      |
 |-----------------|---------------------------|